dthx2710/Dolicon-Blue-Archive/src/pages/student/neru.md

 atkType: Penetration
 defType: Light Armour
 combatEnvironment:
-  desert: Excellent
+  outdoor: S
-  indoor: Neutral
+  indoor: B
-  outdoor: Terrible
+  urban: D
 exSkill:
   exCost: 3
   exText: Deals 476% damage to an enemy.
 Her damage is increased by 1.5x if she is